Last week I talked about a

 of these other masks are quite fun to use.
 There are masks that are packaged in

-thin sheets with holes for eyes, nose and mouth, and are placed onto the face and
+thin sheets with holes for eyes, nose and mouth, and are placed onto the face (they're usually already wet in order to adhere to the skin), and then removed after 15-20

 minutes.
 These masks provide super